When I graduated from college my Mom’s advice for my first foray into the real world was:

-If a calculator could laugh at you over the internet, this calculator would’ve laughed at my first plan.
+If a personal financial planning calculator could laugh at you over the internet, this calculator would’ve laughed at my first plan.

 I kept adjusting the numbers: what if we saved a little more during these next six months.
 Would that help?
 What if we kicked our retirement savings up by a few percentages?